 Qualities of a good father and husband

 The thing is, amid all the madness of having kids, it’s easy to overlook how fortunate we are to have these guys by our side.
-In fact, relationships are often the first to be neglected, or the source of frustration.
-We take emotions out on them, taking things for granted.
+In fact, relationships are often the first to be neglected, or becomes the source of frustration.

-That’s why I wanted to list the many qualities of a good father and husband, so we can remember just how good we have it.
-No dad is perfect—just as no mom is—but I’m willing to bet that your guy has many if not all of these qualities:
+That’s why I wanted to list these many qualities, so we can remember how good we have it.
+No dad is perfect—just as no mom is—but I’m willing to bet that your guy has many if not all these qualities:

 1. Goes above and beyond for his family

 Have you seen that commercial of the father dancing in front of his house, practicing cheerleader moves with his little girl?
 Or the illustration of a dad sleeping on the edge of the bed because his child had taken over 90% of it?

 Dads already struggle with a heavy stigma, one that says they lose a bit of their manhood when they so much as nurture their kids.

 Yet here are dads willing to dress up like Elsa so their daughters could be Anna, or those who stay up all night to learn how to soothe the baby so we can rest.

 One of the best qualities of a good father and husband is going above and beyond for his family, not because he has to, but because he wants to.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.